ICICLE-ai/PEFT_Vision/README.md

 2. [ViT-B-CLIP](https://huggingface.co/timm/vit_base_patch16_clip_224.openai/tree/main) rename it as `ViT-B_16_clip.bin`
 3. [ViT-B-DINOV2](https://dl.fbaipublicfiles.com/dinov2/dinov2_vitb14/dinov2_vitb14_pretrain.pth) rename it as `ViT-B_14_dinov2.pth`

+## To add a new backbone
+- modify `get_base_model()` in [build_model.py](experiment/build_model.py).

 # Quick Start

 ## Evaluate a PEFT method on one dataset in VTAB-1K
-This section shows example commands to run 21 PEFT methods and baslines on DTD dataset in VTAB-1K.
+This section shows example commands to run 21 PEFT methods and baselines on the DTD dataset in VTAB-1K.
 More argument options can be found in main.py.

 **SSF**